boonsboos/microm/README.md

 ## infrastructure

-microm has 2 types of registers: integer and floating point. they are numbered from 0 to 15 and are 32 bits wide.
+microm has 3 types of registers: integer, float int point and strings. they are numbered from 0 to 15 and are 64 bits wide, except for the string registers.

-each type has its own stack, which is read-only to the programmer. you cannot directly write to it, you must use stack manipulation to get the desired results. this may be annoying, but works better if microm is to be a compilation target.
+each type has its own stack.